 Gateway Course Requirement

-Students in Religious Studies are required to take an introductory-level Gateway course.
+Religious Studies majors are required to take an introductory-level Gateway course.
 It need not precede other course work in the major, but students are advised to have completed it by the end of their second year.
-Gateway courses include (but are not limited to) RLST 11004 Introduction to the Hebrew Bible, RLST 12000 Introduction to the New Testament: Texts and Contexts of Interpretation, and RLST 11040 Introduction to the Qur'an.
+Gateway courses include (but are not limited to) RLST 11004 Introduction to the Hebrew Bible, RLST 12000 Introduction to the New Testament: Texts and Contexts of Interpretation, and RLST 11040 Encountering the Qur'an: Scripture, History, and Reception.
 An updated list of the Gateway courses offered each year may be found on the program's website.
 Students who completed all three quarters of the general education sequence SOSC 17100-17200-17300 Religion: Cosmos, Conscience, and Community I-II-III do not need to complete the Gateway requirement and can instead take an RLST course of their choice.

 Course Distribution